signet-framework/case-study/pages/case-study/background/challenges_testing_microservices.md

 Finally, **E2E tests have a tendency to be flaky**, meaning that they may fail even when there is nothing wrong with the code being tested.
 A classic indicator of this is when back-to-back test runs yield different results, even when the code has not changed.
-Inconsistent test results can be caused by network faults, third-party services being unavailable, and application state being setup or torn down incorrectly between tests.
+Inconsistent test results can be caused by network faults, third-party services being unavailable, and application state being set up or torn down incorrectly between tests.

 > "Non-deterministic tests have two problems, firstly they are useless, secondly they are a virulent infection that can completely ruin your entire test suite."[^2]